 We now consider the effect of knowing a median on the range of admissible expectations.
-Let $Y=[y_L,y_U]$ be a random interval with $\E|y_L|+\E|y_U|<\infty$, and suppose we know that some selection $y\in\Sel(Y)$ has population median $m\in\R$ in the sense that
+Let $Y=[y_L,y_U]$ be a random interval with $\E|y_L|+\E|y_U|<\infty$, and consider the restricted selection set $\Sel(Y\mid m)$ of all selections with median $m$ in the sense that

 We are interested in the range

 Define

 with $p_-:=\PP(A_-)$, $p_+:=\PP(A_+)$, $p_0:=\PP(M)=1-p_--p_+$.
 Set the required “mass shortfalls’’